Annual Withholding Information Due January 31

 If electronic filing causes undue hardship

-You may request a temporary waiver by submitting an Electronic Filing Waiver Request, citing your specific hardship.
+You may request a temporary waiver by submitting a W-2/1099 Electronic Filing Waiver Request Form, citing your specific hardship.
 All waivers are temporary and must be renewed annually.

 Employers of certain household employees have the option of reporting and paying the Virginia income tax withheld from those employees on an annual basis.
 For the employer to qualify, the employment must consist exclusively of domestic service in the private home of the employer, as defined in the Federal Employment Tax Regulations.

-The annual filing provision is a filing option for qualified employers; it does not establish a new requirement for withholding.
+The annual filing provision is a filing option for qualified employers.
+It does not establish a new requirement for withholding.
 Unlike the federal "nanny tax," the Virginia household employer's withholding tax is filed on a separate return, and is not included in the employer's personal income tax filing.
 If you choose to register for this annual filing option, you will be required to file Form VA-6H, the Virginia Household Employer's Annual Summary of Income Tax Withheld, by Jan.
 31 each year to report and pay the Virginia income tax withheld for the preceding calendar year.
-You must file Form VA-6H online.
+You must file Form VA-6H online, either through your online services account or through eForms.

 Basic Instructions for Household Employers